2ndSightLab/ai-tracker/issues.md

 🟡 y/n/e probable needs an m (main) and environment action (a) option to go back to the main menu y/n/m/a/e

-🟡 Deploy budgets works but verify budgets deletes the budget it is supposed to be verifying.

 🟡 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file